 Video from your home or office surveillance camera can help us solve a crime!
 The Chesterfield Police Department is pleased to introduce a new initiative, the Community Camera Program.
 The Community Camera Program allows residents and business owners of Chesterfield & Clarkson Valley to voluntarily register the locations and capabilities of their security camera systems with the Chesterfield Police Department.
 The department will use this information to compile a database of private video cameras that may potentially help us solve a crime.

 Here's how it works.
 You will be able to register on-line (see link below) advising us that you have video surveillance equipment outside your home or business, along with a description of what areas your camera monitors.
 We will then store that information in a secure, private database.
-When a crime occurs, we'll check our database to see who has registered a camera in the area.
-We will then contact those registered individuals and ask for permission to view selected portions of their recorded video.
+If a crime occurs in a certain area, our investigating Officers will check our database to see who has registered a camera in the area.
+We will then contact those registered individuals and ask them to review their recorded video for any relevant footage.

-The police department realizes that we can only be marginally effective without the cooperation of the public.
+The Police Department realizes we can be most effective with the cooperation of the public.
 We see this program as a "win-win" for both the police and the community; an example of the type of partnerships we have always endeavored to achieve.